Sly Stone: Family and children

+Stone and Silva's son Sylvester Jr. was born in 1973.
+Silva filed for divorce in October 1974, but the couple continued an unstable relationship until 1976, when they permanently separated after their son was mauled by Stone's dog.
+Silva later told People magazine.
+"I didn't want that world of drugs and weirdness."
+Still, she remembers, "He'd write me a song or promise to change, and I'd try again.
+We were always fighting, then getting back together."

+Stone's daughter Sylvyette, who now goes by her middle name Phunne, was born in December 1975.
+Her mother was Stone's band member Cynthia Robinson.
+His second daughter, Novena Carmel, born 1982, is a singer and performer, and also a booking agent at the Little Temple club in Los Angeles, and currently hosts Morning Becomes Eclectic for the public radio station KCRW.

+Moses Tyson, Jr., Stone's cousin, is a gospel musician and organist.

+Terry Melcher

 Stone and producer Terry Melcher spent time together at Melcher's home in the late 1960s, and on more than one occasion Stone saw Charles Manson there.
 According to Stone in a 2009 interview with LA Weeklys Randall Roberts, he was once at Melcher's home playing music and had a small disagreement with Manson there, though Stone did not know who Manson was at the time.
 Stone met Melcher's mother, Doris Day, through Melcher when Stone was interested in an old car that he thought one of them owned.
 When he met Day, he told her how much he liked her song "Whatever Will Be, Will Be", and they sat at the piano and sang it.
 After that, a rumor spread that Stone and Day were involved romantically.